raspberrypi/documentation/faqs.md

 #### Why is there no gigabit ethernet?
 Gigabit ethernet was introduced on the Raspberry Pi 3B+.
 However, due to the limitation of the host USB2.0 controller to which the Ethernet chip is is attached, bandwidth is limited to about 200-300MBits/s.
 Still considerably better than the maximum of 100MBits/s of previous models.

-#### Does the device have dupport for any form of netbooting or PXE?
+#### Does the device have support for any form of netbooting or PXE?
 Yes.
 The Raspberry Pi 3 can be set up to network boot without an SD card present; earlier models can PXE/Netboot with an appropriately set up SD card.

 There is also [PiNet](http://pinet.org.uk), which is a free and open-source community-based project initially designed for schools.
 Each Raspberry Pi boots off a small set of startup files on an SD card and fetches the rest of the data it needs from the PiNet server, thereby allowing you to maintain a single operating system image for all the Raspberry Pis.
 PiNet also adds network user accounts, shared folders and automated backups.